 Where Can I Get an STD Test?

 If you’ve been sexually active recently and are unsure if you have an STD/STI, the first step is to receive testing through your local pregnancy clinic.
-At Mosaic Pregnancy & Health Centers, we provide free testing for chlamydia and gonorrhea (two of the most common types of STDs), as well as referrals for further testing and treatment.
+At Mosaic Health, we provide free testing for chlamydia and gonorrhea (two of the most common types of STDs), as well as referrals for further testing and treatment.

 It’s very important for your own health to confirm if you have an STD as well as for the sake of your partner and pregnancy, if applicable.
 We offer no-cost tests and a judgment-free zone to discuss your options and resources.
 Contact us today!